a2stuff/a2d/selector/README.md

 Invoked via ProDOS QUIT, so relocated/executed at $1000.

-Loads the Loader - reads SELECTOR $600 bytes at $1C00, and jumps to $2000
+Loads the Loader - reads SELECTOR $600 bytes at $1D00, and jumps to $2000

-(Note that the first chunk of bytes that end up at $1C00 are not used as that is the Bootstrap and the Quit Handler code; this is followed by padding.)
+(Note that the first chunk of bytes that end up at $1D00 are not used as that is the Bootstrap and the Quit Handler code; this is followed by padding.
+Just avoids a SET_MARK call.)

 ### Loader - `loader.s`